This article describes the steps to install and use Yarn on Ubuntu Linux.

 Now that you have Yarn installed on your Ubuntu system, here are some of the most common commands you’ll need.

-To create a new Yarn project use the yarn init command as shown bellow:
+To create a new Yarn project, use the yarn init command as shown below:

 yarn init myproject